Appverse-Archive/appverse-mobile/appverse-core/README.md

 For more information, please refer to <http://appverse.github.com>.

-## Using
+## Using Netbeans
-Load project in Netbeans > Clean and Build
+Load project in Netbeans Folder > Clean and Build

+## Using Eclipse
+Load project in Eclipse Folder > Right Click build.xml > Ant Build

 ## License